 Try to avoid getting caught out by unplanned events.
-Even the simplest request for moving and handling assistance should always be accompanied by assessing the risks.
+Even the simplest request for assistance should always be accompanied by a risk assessment.

-4.3 Moving and handling training for carers
+4.3 Moving and Handling Training for carers

-It is important for carers to learn about the techniques for moving and handling people, and to receive training in the use of specialist equipment.
+It is important for carers to learn about the techniques for moving and handling people and to receive training in the use of specialist equipment.
 This should be ongoing to ensure safe practices are well understood.
-Service providers are responsible for providing their staff with ongoing training.
-The Moving and Handling Association of New Zealand (MHANZ) provides links to training on its website www.mhanz.org.nz.
+Service providers are responsible for providing their caring staff with ongoing training.
+The Moving and Handling Association of New Zealand (MHANZ) can provide advice on where to access training.

 The therapist who prescribes equipment for use in the home should provide or arrange for training on how to use the equipment correctly.
-The New Zealand Qualifications Authority Unit Standards which are relevant to moving and handling people are: Unit Standard (US) 26977 Move a person using equipment and care for equipment in a health, disability or aged care context and US 27833 Support people to use assistive equipment and move in a health, disability or aged care context.
+The New Zealand Qualifications Authority Unit Standards which are relevant to moving and handling people are; Unit Standard (US) 26977 Move a person using equipment and care for equipment in a health, disability or aged care context and US 27833 Support people to use assistive equipment and move in a health, disability or aged care context.

-People can either study US 26977 or US 27833.
+It is recommended that people study either US26977 or US 27833.
 US 27833 is more suitable for home and community workers where only assistive equipment is available and US 26977 is more suitable for workers in organisations where a range of moving equipment is available.